banner

 Looking at the broader picture of the global energy transition, when asked how countries embrace the ‘revolution of agency’ while remaining united on net zero, HE Al Olama said the world needs to build on the capabilities that are already available.

-“We need [help] a lot of the nations develop their own specific strategies, work programmes, and KPIs.
+“We need to [help] a lot of the nations develop their own specific strategies, work programmes, and KPIs.
 These KPIs need to be tracked because we need to deliver,” he said, underlying the “huge” gap in implementation.

 HE Al Olama explained that the UAE has developed a platform jointly with Microsoft that captures all the KPIs present in the country on a live, day-to-day basis.
 The UAE leadership has access to this data and can review the progress of each sector toward the 2050 net zero target.